How to Find Your Student Loan Servicer

 Contact your servicer

-What to check with your servicer
+What to ask your servicer

-• Your current repayment plan
+• Your current repayment plan (Standard, IBR, ICR, PAYE, Graduated, Extended)

 • Your monthly payment amount